-where $\mathcal{E}_i(\vek)$ is the renormalized band dispersion coming from the second order expansion, $L_i$ and $S_i$ are the $i$-th component of the orbital and spin angular momentum operator for $L=1$ and $S=1/2$, respectively; the second term is a spin-orbit interaction; $L_{111}$ is the projection of $\vec{L}$ along the $(111)$ direction and the second to last term is an orbital-Rashba interaction~\cite{revieworbitronic2021}, whose coefficient $\mathcal{F}$ is derived in~\cite{supplementary}.
-We have verified that the effective Hamiltonian gives the same spectrum of Hamiltonian~\ref{eq:full_ham} up to $|\vek|\sim 0.5$ (in unit of $\Tilde{a}$) while all the results are obtained using the full Hamiltonian.
-In Eq.~\ref{lsmodel} a first signature of a generalized Rashba coupling appears, due to the term $(\vek\times\hat{L})$.
+where $\mathcal{E}_i(\vek)$ is the renormalized band dispersion coming from the second order expansion, $L_i$ and $S_i$ are the $i$-th component of the orbital and spin angular momentum operator for $L=1$ and $S=1/2$, respectively; the second term is a spin-orbit interaction; $L_{111}$ is the projection of $\vec{L}$ along the $(111)$ direction and the second to last term is an orbital-Rashba interaction~\cite{revieworbitronic2021}, whose coefficient $\mathcal{F}=0.0035$~eV and it is derived in appendix~\ref{Appendice-Electric}.
+We have verified that the effective Hamiltonian gives the same spectrum of Hamiltonian~(\ref{eq:full_ham}) up to $|\vek|\sim 0.5$ (in unit of $\Tilde{a}$) while all the results are obtained using the full Hamiltonian.
+In Eq.~(\ref{lsmodel}) a first signature of a generalized Rashba coupling comes from the term $(\vek\times\hat{L})$.
 Near $\vek=0$, the Hamiltonian is dominated by atomic SOC, so we can use as a basis the eigenstates of $\Vec{J}=\Vec{S}+\Vec{L}$.
 Evaluating the Hamiltonian over a multiplet of definite total angular momentum $J$, the effective Hamiltonian can be written as